lineality/ai_2024_in_review/README.md

 - workflow does not generalize across domains: in this case: from anything else to AI-ML-DS

+- What to plan for?

+- No Drosophila/Arabadopsis for AI in 2024

 - Ongoing confusion over System-1 and System-2, 'external STEM action' and 'reason' vs. overall signal processing.
 - IoT  (economist article)